OrdinaryMagician/ibuki_m/README.md

 *"Sometimes you gotta wear protection..."*

 The usual solution for getting into dangerous terrain.
 Just pop it and go for a dive.
+Note that while it's active, your oil will not wear off in contact with water.

 ### Aerial Amulet *[Wings of Wrath]*

 *"It's surprising that this thing can even lift me off the ground."*

 A convenient little magic artifact that allows you to float in mid-air.
 Far more comfortable than the **Gravity Suppressor**, but unlike that one, this has a weight limit *(poor **Demo-chan**, their shiny metal butt is just too damn heavy)*.
-Its effects can be conveniently toggled at will, allowing you to save up energy when needed.
+Its effects can be conveniently toggled at will, allowing you to save up energy when needed *(don't forget to bind the "Toggle Flight" key)*.

 ### Safety Tether *[Chaos Device]*